inno-devops-labs/S25-core-course-labs/ansible/ANSIBLE.md

 ## Bonus Task: Dynamic Inventory

-In this task, the private SSH key path was specified in ansible.cfg.
+In this task, the private SSH key path was specified in `ansible.cfg`.

+The output for command `ansible-playbook playbooks/dev/main.yaml --diff` is the same as it was without this flag.

 The output is the following: